-It weights are covered in plastic so you definitely can not drop these at all.
-We have dropped them on accident and they didn't break but, if it's done enough times say good night to your favorite dumbbells.
+The plates are covered in plastic, so you definitely can not drop these at all.
+We have dropped them on accident and they didn't break but, if it's done enough times, you won't be happy with the results.

 If it happens you can send them into bowflex to get replaced or fixed based on their warranty.

 You can purchase the Bowflex dumbbell stand for these which is optional and it's a best seller on amazon so there are many satisfied customers out there who love this set.
 If you want more information read my review here.